 How We’re Saving the Pacific Coast

-We support Crown Designation of important wetlands, and have led the mapping of 442 coastal estuaries.
 We help farmers establish waterfowl-friendly crops and improve farm management practices.
 We’re also leading the removal of invasive Spartina to improve conditions in BC estuaries.